theresa-de-ocampo/typescript-tutorial/src/1-getting-started/notes.md

-# Learning TypeScript

-## I. Getting Started with TypeScript
+# I. Getting Started with TypeScript

-### I.a.
+## I.a.
 Configuring the TypeScript Compiler

 ```bash
 tsc --init